Dean Brill

-Dean Michael Brill (born 2 December 1985) is an English former professional footballer who played as a goalkeeper and is now a coach at the academy of Tottenham Hotspur.
+Dean Michael Brill (born 2 December 1985) is an English former professional footballer who played as a goalkeeper and is now a coach at Tottenham Hotspur.

-Career
+Playing career

 Luton Town

 Born in Luton, Bedfordshire, Brill joined Luton at the age of nine, progressing through the Centre of Excellence and representing Luton Schools and Bedfordshire County Schools at various age groups.
 His abilities alerted the attention of bigger clubs, including Liverpool, but Luton fought off the competition to secure his signature.

 Beginning 2003–04 as understudy to Rob Beckwith, Brill made his league debut as a substitute in a 3–0 defeat away to Oldham Athletic, after Beckwith had been sent off.
 His full league debut came three weeks later in a 3–1 win at home to Wycombe Wanderers and retained his place for the following two matches, a 1–0 win away to Stevenage Borough in the Football League Trophy and a 4–2 defeat away to Brentford.

 With regular goalkeeper Marlon Beresford unavailable, Brill began 2005–06 as the number one goalkeeper, impressing against newly relegated Crystal Palace during a 2–1 victory at Selhurst Park on the opening day of the season.

 Brill made his first appearance of 2006–07 as a substitute in a 3–0 defeat away to Preston North End.
 His first starting appearance of the season came in a 3–2 defeat at home to Queens Park Rangers, where he deputised for the suspended Beresford.
 However, following the loan signing of Dean Kiely from Portsmouth, Brill was pushed down to third-choice goalkeeper and in December 2006, he was loaned to League One club Gillingham.
 He made eight appearances during a month-long stay.
 Having made 12 first-team appearances for Luton, Brill was named Young Player of the Season at Luton's end of season awards.

 At the beginning of the 2007–08, Brill found himself out of favour after the loan signings of David Forde and Ben Alnwick.
 However, after Luton went into administration in November 2007, manager Kevin Blackwell was unable to sign a new goalkeeper on loan, and Brill was recalled to the first-team.
 He finished the season with 47 appearances, culminating in relegation to League Two.

 Brill started the first four matches of 2008–09, with Luton facing an almost impossible task to overcome a 30-point deduction.
 Brill finished the season with 25 appearances and started in Luton's 2009 Football League Trophy Final victory over Scunthorpe United at Wembley Stadium.
 The points deduction proved too much to overcome and Luton were relegated for the third successive season, dropping into the Conference Premier.
 Brill was released by the club on 27 May 2009 following the expiration of his contract.